Ayam goreng

-Ayam goreng is an Indonesian and Malaysian dish consisting of chicken deep fried in oil.
-Ayam goreng literally means "fried chicken" in Malay, Indonesian and also in many Indonesian regional languages (e.g. Javanese).
+Ayam goreng is an Indonesian and Malay dish consisting of deep-fried chicken in oil.
+Ayam goreng literally means "fried chicken" in Indonesian, Malay, and also in many Indonesian regional languages (e.g. Javanese).
+Unlike other countries, Indonesian fried chicken usually uses turmeric and garlic as its main ingredients rather than flour.

+In 2024, TasteAtlas ranked ayam goreng as one of the best fried chicken dishes and the best traditional chicken dishes in the world.

 Marination and spices

 Some versions of ayam goreng are neither coated in batter nor flour, but seasoned richly with various spices.
-The spice mixture may vary among regions, but usually it consists of a combination of ground shallot, garlic, Indian bay leaves, turmeric, lemongrass, tamarind juice, candlenut, galangal, salt and sugar.
-The chicken pieces are soaked and marinated in the spice mixture for some time prior to frying, for the chicken to absorb the spices.
+The spice mixture may vary among regions, but it usually consists of a combination of ground shallot, garlic, Indian bay leaves, turmeric, lemongrass, tamarind juice, candlenut, galangal, salt, and sugar.
+The chicken pieces are soaked and marinated in the spice mixture for some time prior to frying, allowing the chicken to absorb the spices.
 The marination process might include heating the chicken in ground spices to assist the spice absorption.
 Most often prior to deep frying, ayam goreng is already half-cooked with yellowish colour tinted of turmeric.
 In Javanese, this process is called ungkep.

 The chicken is then deep fried in an ample amount of hot cooking oil, either palm or coconut oil.
 The chicken is well-fried until golden yellow.
 Some variants such as Javanese ayam goreng kremes might add the deep fried spiced flour as crispy granules.
 While in other recipes, these tasty granules are acquired from fried grated galangal or coconut (serundeng).

 Ayam goreng is usually served with steamed rice, sambal terasi (chili with shrimp paste) or sambal kecap (sliced chilli and shallot in sweet soy sauce) as a dipping sauce or condiment and slices of cucumber and tomato for garnish.
 Fried tempeh and tofu might be added as side dishes.